Bloedbroeders

 Blood Brothers (Bloedbroeders) is a 2008 Dutch television film directed by Arno Dierickx.

-The film is based on the Baarn murder case, which took place between 1960-1963.
+The film is based on the Baarn murder case, which took place between 1960 and 1963.
 The then 17-year-old Boudewijn Henny, his 15-year-old brother Ewout Henny and their 16-year-old friend Hennie Werkhoven killed the 14-year-old Theo Mastwijk in Soest.